slimndap/wp-theatre/readme.txt

 	* Fixed several performance issues of during imports (0.15.24).
 	* Fixed a conflict with WP-CLI.
 (0.15.24).
 	* Fixed an [issue](https://github.com/slimndap/wp-theatre/pull/242) with the fallback of custom field values of events.
 Thank you [joost de keijzer](https://dekeijzer.org/)!
-	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/269) where sometimes events are shown in the wrong order.
+	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/269) where sometimes events are shown in the wrong order (0.15.30).
+	* Fixed another [issue](https://github.com/slimndap/wp-theatre/issues/270) where sometimes events are shown in the wrong order (0.15.31).

 * Deprecations